 Case Study: Large National Oil Company

-In a large National Oil Company, this ESP Surveillance workflow was implemented as the primary tool for daily operations for 60+ wells using ESPs.
+In a large National Oil Company, ESP Surveillance was implemented as the primary tool for daily operations for 60+ wells using ESPs.
 This implementation allowed a single individual, in a control center, to monitor and optimize the entire fleet of pumps while also managing other operational duties.
 The result was a significant reduction in manpower needed to operate the ESPs.
 At the same time, the number of occurrences of pumps operating outside of the design parameters were reduced with expectations of an increase in service life.
 The company also found opportunities to improve production by pushing under-capacity pumps harder.

-Upon installation at another oil and gas company – a large, US-based independent – OVS ESP Surveillance allowed the company to identify and rectify 5 ESPs that were being over-worked within one day of implementation.
+Upon installation at another oil and gas company – a large, US-based independent – ESP Surveillance allowed the company to identify and rectify 5 ESPs that were being over-worked within one day of implementation.

 - Remotely Gathered Pressure Data